-Okay, so by now you know I’m a bit of geek.
+Okay, so by now, you know I’m a bit of a geek.
 I love a good bit of sci-fi or horror.
-Many years ago I sat down one lunchtime to read a book called Jurassic Park, little knowing that said book was about to be made into one of the highest grossing films of all time.
-I have seen all of them (including the not so good sequels, and the very latest one).
+Many years ago, I sat down one lunchtime to read a book called Jurassic Park, little knowing that said book was about to be made into one of the highest-grossing films of all time.
+I have seen all of them (including the not-so-good sequels and the very latest one).
 I remember sitting in the cinema for that very first one, spilling popcorn everywhere as I jumped out of my skin when the velociraptors and T-Rex were on the hunt!

-For those of you who haven’t seen the films, I apologise for any spoilers, but really, where have you been all this time?!
+I apologise for any spoilers for those who haven’t seen the films, but where have you been all this time?!

 When will InGen learn?
 They keep bringing in meaner mercenaries and bigger weapons when the dinosaurs rebel against being pushed around.
 Treating others with respect helps to prevent conflicts.

 - Listen closely.
 Start by paying attention to what others have to say.
 Trying to understand their position will help you find common ground.
 Ask relevant questions and restate what others say to ensure you’re on the same page.